cognitivetech/ollama-ebook-summary/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

    - Internalized reassuring voices or presences
    - Sense of closeness and peacefulness

-### Secure Attachment Is a Somatic and Emotional Experience, Not an
+### Secure Attachment Is a Somatic and Emotional Experience

 1. **Secure Attachment** is a physical and emotional state, not an objective goal.
 It's characterized by feelings of safety, closeness, connection, recognition, and understanding.
    2. Secure attachment emerges from repeated moments of felt resonance and thrives on pattern and consistency.
       * Children love repetition in games and routines due to the security they provide.
    3. Creating secure attachment experiences requires flexibility, a wide tolerance, and the ability to coregulate.
       * In parent-child relationships, this process is aided by their separate bodies.
    4. Traumatized clients have difficulty attuning to their younger selves due to automatic tendencies to recoil from painful emotions and fears.
       * The fact that these emotions and memories are not physically separate creates difficulties in knowing whose feeling is whose.
    5. Blending and disowning are different strategies used for survival.
       * Blending enables quick responses, but can lead to enmeshment if not managed properly.
        * Disowning preserves the sense of self, but can lead to rejection or alienation of certain parts.
    6. Attuning to all parts is essential for balance and reality-testing.
       * Identifying with ashamed, submissive, compliant parts can prevent perception of healthy anger or defensive responses.
       * Identifying with angry or suicidal parts can lead to anger management issues, self-destructive behavior, or internally recreating the early hostile environment.
    7. Helping clients attune to "harder to love" parts is important for maintaining balance and promoting compassion.
    8. Linda, a client, had difficulty accepting generosity and kindness due to her 11-year-old child part's belief that kindness was only for those who deserved it.
       * She also denied the existence of an angry part despite evidence to the contrary.
    9. The discovery of her angry part led Linda to feel powerful, determined, and clear-headed, allowing her to stand up for herself in her professional life.
    10. Accepting and trusting the angry part helped Linda create safety for herself and her parts in her corporate environment.